What is Borax good for cleaning?

-What is borax?
-It is a natural occurring mineral (a compound of the element, Boron).
-Borax has lots of practical uses (some listed below) and is often purposed as an affordable, natural cleaning, odor eliminating, eco-friendly cleaner used around the home.
+Borax is a natural occurring mineral (a compound of the element, Boron).
+It has lots of practical uses (some listed below).
+It is often purposed as an affordable, natural cleaning, odor eliminating, eco-friendly cleaner used around the home.

-Today there are lots and lots of cleaners and brands to choose from and many of these cleaners are marketed towards specific cleanup purposes with their unique ‘special’ formulas.
+Today there are lots and lots of cleaners and brands to choose from.
+Many of these cleaners are marketed towards specific cleanup purposes with their unique ‘special’ formulas.

 Here’s the thing… More profits are made if they convince you that you need these special cleaners – “re-formulated”, “improved”, or “advanced”, etc..